Rhododendrons

 Rhododendron ciliatum

-This small shrub, whose white or slightly pinkish flowers have five notched, overlapping lobes, has a very limited distribution, from eastern Nepal eastwards to Bhutan.
-It often grows on rocks, at altitudes between 2,700 and 3,900 m.
+This plant has a rather limited distribution, found from eastern Nepal eastwards to Bhutan and south-eastern Tibet, growing at altitudes between 2,700 and 3,900 m.

 Rhododendron ciliatum, Barun Valley, eastern Nepal.
-(Photos copyright © by Kaj Halberg)
+(Photo copyright © by Kaj Halberg)

 Rhododendron cinnabarinum

-Rhododendron cinnabarinum is common in the Ghunsa Valley, eastern Nepal, where these pictures were taken.
-The lower picture shows a plant with purplish-pink flowers.
-(Photos copyright © by Kaj Halberg)
+Rhododendron cinnabarinum is common in the Upper Ghunsa Valley, eastern Nepal, where this picture was taken.
+Its branches are draped with old-man’s-beard lichens (Usnea).
+(Photo copyright © by Kaj Halberg)

-Previously, this plant, also known as trapper’s tea, was named R. neoglandulosum, and prior to that Ledum columbianum.
-It is distributed in western North America, from British Columbia and Alberta southwards to California, Utah, and Colorado.
-It is partial to wet places, from sea level up to an altitude of about 3,500 m.
+Previously, this plant was named R. neoglandulosum, and prior to that Ledum columbianum.
 As its popular names imply, tea was formerly brewed on the leaves.

 Western Labrador tea, encountered in Kruse State Forest, California.
 (Photo copyright © by Kaj Halberg)